Answers to our frequently asked questions can be found below. You are welcome to contact us with any questions that are not answered here.

 You will never be short of offers from your colleagues and students to show you the sights or invitations to go out for meals and visit their homes.
 Whilst we strongly encourage you to spend as much time as you can in the company of locals so as to make the most of your Sudan experience.
-So it is likely that Khartoum and Omdurman-based volunteers will also be invited to attend regular SVP gatherings at local restaurants, where you will have a chance to share experiences advice and get to know the nuanced variety the city has to offer .
+So it is likely that Khartoum and Omdurman based volunteers will be regularly invited to attend gatherings at local restaurants, where you will have a chance to share experiences advice and get to know the nuanced variety the city has to offer .

 31. What is the food and drink like?

 Sudan has a rich and lively cuisine.
 Cheap and filling local staples include fuul, a bean stew, tamia, a kind of falafel, and tagalea, a meat stew served with one of several types of local bread, including asida and kissara.
 Other less authentic foods, such as burgers, kebabs and pizza, are also widely available.
 It is not difficult for vegetarians to eat well in Sudan, but you may find that vegan options are limited.